 Bitcoin miners provide the critical service of network security.
 The more power that is added to a network, the more difficult it is to attack.
 A large hash rate provides the security of the Bitcoin network.
 The hash rate is the speed at which your mining hardware can process data to solve complicated mathematical equations necessary to earn Bitcoins.

 To keep the network safe, miners need incentives to cover the cost of their equipment and electricity.
 The mining process secures the network using proof of work which is a method that ensures the newly acquired block was difficult to be produced.
 The block reward is paid with Bitcoin and transaction fees.
-Although halving day recently occurred in May 2020, the block reward continues to be profitable at 6.25 Bitcoins.
-Given that the cost of a Bitcoin hovers around $10,000, that is a significant amount of money.

 According to the rules of the network, only 21 million Bitcoins can be mined.
 These coins are expected to be exhausted sometime in the year 2140.
 As the number of Bitcoins continues to halve until then, the number of coins awarded will diminish.
 When miners approach these small rewards, they will instead be paid by the users who utilize the network through transaction fees.
 At this point, it is estimated that there will be millions of users so paying a small percentage from each transaction will allow the miners to continue keeping the network secure.

 Each time a user sends a transaction on the network, mining fees are paid to the system.
 For example, if the user sends 0.21959858 BTC, it will include a 0.0001 BTC fee for using the network.
 These Bitcoin mining fees incentivize the miner to continue solving block algorithms.
 The fee is transferred once a clock has been confirmed by a mining rig.
 Unconfirmed transaction sits the “mempool” waiting to be confirmed.